 Appalachian Prison Book Project | May 2016 to July 2016

-As part of my work as a Professional Writing and Editing Intern at the Appalachian Prison Book Project, I edited and updated organization documents, including the volunteer handbook and pen pal guidelines, to meet the requirements of the style guide I created.
+As part of my work at the Appalachian Prison Book Project, I edited and updated organization documents, including the volunteer handbook and pen pal guidelines, to meet the requirements of the style guide I created.

 LOGOS: A Journal of Undergraduate Research | May 2015